GM, Honda plan venture to develop advanced hydrogen fuel cells | The Japan Times

 And executives say the use of fuel-cell systems may not be limited to cars.
 They said at a joint news conference Monday in Detroit that they’re exploring military, aerospace and even residential uses for the systems, which generate electricity to power vehicles.

-The companies are equally sharing the $85 million cost of the venture, which came from a cooperative agreement on fuel cells that began in July 2013.
+The companies are equally sharing the $85 million (about ¥9.7 billion) cost of the venture, which came from a cooperative agreement on fuel cells that began in July 2013.
 Executives said costs have come down dramatically since then and the new fuel-cell system has become smaller, lighter, less complex and more durable.

 The fuel-cell-producing part of the system has been reduced to the size of a box that would come close to fitting onto an airplane as carry-on luggage.
 A first-generation system from GM took up the entire floor space in a van, executives said.